 We define "success" as meaning that alumni from similar programs- democratic schools like Sudbury Valley, and the Circle School, or unschooling homeschoolers- go on to have meaningful lives, full of purpose, as measured in alumni studies and surveys.
 Most of them pursue higher education, but some enter directly into the fields of their professional interest.
 You can read alumni studies for yourself by following these links.
 For full academic footnotes, see our Research page.

 We're a part of theAgile Learning Network, with whom we share values, collaborative support in creating self-directed community, and facilitation tools.
 Agile Learning Centers are all different in their tools and approach, but are united on common values.
 We are not an ALC, but we do use Agile tools for quick, clear, and efficient meetings for announcements, setting the week, and culture-hacking.

 Sociocracy is a way to help people who are working towards a common goal to organize and make decisions effectively so that everyone’s voices are heard.
 The process originated from aschool in the Netherlands founded in the 1920s by a Quaker couple who envisioned a better way to include everyone in governance.
 It has since been refined expanded, and applied all over the world in businesses, cooperatives, housing communities, and schools as a governance structure.

 Consent Decision Making

-Consent is a part of sociocratic decision making.
-The principle of consent is, "Can I live with it?
-Is it safe enough to try, and good enough for now?"
+Consent decision making is a process used in sociocracy, as seen in this video.
+The principle of consent is, "Can I live with this decision?
+Is it enough to try, and good enough for now?"
 Objections based on any conflict with the aims of the group are harvested in a round to try to get feedback and improve proposals.
 After decisions are tried out, they can be changed, dropped, or adopted for another time period.